VanaPanagiotou/LoanPrediction_Python/README.md

-# Loan Approval Prediction in R language
+# Loan Approval Prediction in Python language

 ## Table of Contents